First Wave BioPharma Inc. (FWBI) is an excellent investment, but the stock is overvalued/undervalued right now

-As of Friday, First Wave BioPharma Inc.’s (NASDAQ:FWBI) stock closed at $0.15, down from $0.16 the previous day.
-While First Wave BioPharma Inc. has underperformed by -0.32%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, FWBI fell by -97.36%, with highs and lows ranging from $8.57 to $0.13, whereas the simple moving average fell by -85.83% in the last 200 days.
+A share of First Wave BioPharma Inc. (NASDAQ:FWBI) closed at $0.17 per share on Friday, up from $0.17 day before.
+While First Wave BioPharma Inc. has overperformed by 3.42%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, FWBI fell by -97.18%, with highs and lows ranging from $8.57 to $0.13, whereas the simple moving average fell by -83.21% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now